Bio

 Phil Patton, ”Design”, Esquire, March 1993, p31

-Roberta Smith, ”The Shop as the Mirror of a Museum’s Soul”, NY Times, Feb.
-5,1993
+Roberta Smith, ”The Shop as the Mirror of a Museum’s Soul”, New York Times, Feb.
+5, 1993

-Suzanne Boettger”, Neon Sculpture at Ana Gardner Gallery”, Artforum, March 1984
+Suzanne Boettger, "Neon Sculpture at Ana Gardner Gallery”, Artforum, March 1984

 “Collecting the Crafts”, American Craft, February 1983

-Gerry Williams, “A Survey of Bay Area Potters”, Studio Potter, Volume 13 No1, p25
+Gerry Williams, “A Survey of Bay Area Potters”, Studio Potter, Volume 13 No 1, p25